-The Columbia Restaurant is an authentic Spanish restaurant with seven locations in the state of Florida, including one in the Orlando area near Walt Disney World.
-The original opened in the Ybor City district of Tampa in 1905.
+The Columbia Restaurant is an authentic Spanish restaurant with several locations in the state of Florida, including one in the Orlando area near Walt Disney World.
+The original opened in the Ybor City district of Tampa in 1905 and is one of the oldest restaurants in the state.
 Their signature salad, The 1905, is legendary and the proprietors are kind enough to share the recipe on their website.
-We've adapted it a little to suit our taste and served it along with crunchy Smoked Paprika-Manchego Croutons (recipe follows).
+We've adapted it a little to suit our taste and added some crunchy Smoked Paprika Croutons (recipe below).Print

 - 6 cups romaine or iceberg lettuce (or a combination)

 - 2 ripe tomatoes, cored and cut into eighths

 - 1/4 large sweet onion, thinly sliced

 - 1/2 cup Swiss cheese, cut into 1/4-inch cubes

 - 3/4 cup ham, cut into 1/4-inch cubes

 For the dressing:

 - 2 cloves garlic, very finely chopped